Endless-Void/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 a dimensions of 7351 x 563.

-**Note: For RawTrainData and RawTestData, i change the names for the first and second variable for “Subject” and “Labels” Respectively.**
+**Note: For RawTrainData and RawTestData, i change the names for the first and second column for “Subject” and “Labels” Respectively.**

-**OriginalTestNames** -&gt; Its a character vector containing the variable names of the “test” data frame. this object has a lenght of 561.

-**OriginalTrainNames** -&gt; Its a character vector containing the variable names of the “train” data frame. this object has a lenght of 561.

-**Note: After this step, i remplace the names of “RawTrainData” for the names of “RawTestData”, for more information see the “README.md” file.**

 **RawData** -&gt; Its a data frame resulting from a rbind from “RawTestData” and “RawTrainData” in that respective order with a dimensions of 10297 x 563.

-**OrderedRawData** -&gt; Its a data frame resulting from the “arrange” function from the “dplyr” library, ordering first the subject and then the label from the “RawData” data frame with a dimensions of 10297 x 563.
+**RawDataSelected** -&gt; Its a data frame resulting from the “select” function from the “dplyr” library, where we only wanna have the “Subject”, “Activity” columns and columns that in their name have the word “mean” and “std” this data frame with a dimensions of 10297 x 88.

 **GroupData** -&gt; Its a data frame with class “tbl\_df” Here i group the “OrderedRawData” first by Subject and then by Label so the desired calculations are done by this groups.
-This data frame has dimensions of 10297 x 563.
+This data frame has dimensions of 10297 x 88.

 **ResultData** Its the resulting data frame with class “tbl\_df” in this data frame are done the mean and sd calculations using the “summarize\_all” function of the “dplyr” library from the “GroupData” data frame.
-This data frame has a dimension of 180 x 1124.
+This data frame has a dimension of 180 x 174.

 **Note: the dimension of “ResultData” data frame are:**